 Think of the greater productivity in the work place as men and women never again spend their employer's time anguishing over just the right color to paint the house or which kind of tree to plant in the back yard.
 Our economy would soar. (see #4 below)

 3. More Neighborly Neighborhoods.
 In pre-historic neighborhoods, it was possible that you might not know your neighbors.
 But in a progressive HOA neighborhood, that is almost impossible.
 Think of the following daily situation:

 Man: Oh, I'm sorry.
 All the houses look so much alike; I guess this isn't my house.

 Woman: That's okay, it happens all the time.
 Would you like to stay for dinner?

 Woman: Great.
-This is Billie and Susie.
+This is Tommy and Susie.
 I'd introduce you to my husband but he accidentally walked into the house two doors down and they invited him to stay for dinner.

 4. Boosting the economy.
 The economy will soar as people no longer grow gardens or fruit trees.
 The following happens in Arizona frequently: